Hammerhead8/Adder/README.md

 # Adder
-Adder is a numerical library for C/C++ similar to the GNU Scientific Library.
+Adder is a numerical library for C similar to the GNU Scientific Library.
 The difference is that it only includes that are most useful to me, which includes complex numbers, linear algebra, and random number generation.
 This project came out of needing some of the features in GSL, but wanting an easier to use programming interface and not needing all of its features.